vl4ds/Documentation/smartapp-developers-guide/scheduling.rst

         ...
     }

-You can also pass a Groovy Date object.
-Only the time portion of the passed in date will be used to create the recurring schedule:
+You can also pass a Groovy Date object:

 .. code-block:: groovy